kendarorg/vibecoding/README.md

 * I went to implement directly the algorithm for internal synchronization and its tests (plus some small refactoring) because it would had been to long to explain!
 * After this i tried to do the file transfers in parallel for backup and restore.
 But the results where atrocious, i kept just the main skeleton and cloned around
 * I tried then to add my buffer implementation, for serialization, and the new serialize/deserialize methods where mostly added to the messages classes BUT forgot to implement the conversion for the sub objects.
 Here the autocomplete was very kind
 * I discovered the #file:filename.ext trick to set the scope and trying a refactor for duplicate code.
 Plus the fact that the "chat" allows in this case to apply the modification on a per-file basis
+* Then some basic refactoring was made by hand (mostly changes for reformatting and code inspection)
+* Running lots of times the system raised a problem with the connection sometimes hanged.
+20% of credit spent in analysis with no result.
+Did by hand

 ### my-ai-cms according to Claude